 “Then she’s a citizen now, is she?”

 Goda smirked and glanced down at an empty basin that was near the door.
 “I see that you’re out of water, so I’ll leave this here.”
 She dropped the bucket.
-“We’re not trying to cause you any trouble.
+“We’re not trying to cause any trouble.
 If you’re too embarrassed to accommodate us, then I can just take my slave out to the back, and we can spend the night in the storage room.
 I remember the combination on the lock.”

 “I don’t owe you any favors, Goda,” the woman called after them.
-“Go find some hole in the desert to sleep in, and take that pale little outsider with you.”
+“Go find some hole in the desert to sleep in, and take that little outsider with you.”

 Goda stopped.
-She did it so abruptly that Kanna nearly ran into her, nearly spilled the contents of the bucket she was still holding.
+She did it so abruptly that Kanna nearly ran into her, nearly spilled the contents of the bucket that she was still holding.

 The woman in the crack of the door said nothing for a long moment.
 Her face had turned a bit pale.
 “Go to hell,” she said finally—then she added, “I’ll bring you the towels and linens in the evening, so don’t come looking for them inside.
 And don’t make a mess of the place, for God’s sake.”